ppy/osu-wiki/news/2023/2023-02-10-osumonthly-7.md

 #### chaser01 - Rising Stars

-Quite active in the Ranked section since the beginning of 2022, [chaser01](https://osu.ppy.sh/users/18730172) is now starting to accumulate a large portfolio.
+Quite active in the Ranked section since the beginning of 2022, ::chaser01::{ user-id=18730172 } is now starting to accumulate a large portfolio.
 With a total of 13 beatmaps, 2 of which were ranked this month, he often changes up his style.
 For example, there are beatmaps of his that can be visually rather classical like [Kaori Oda - Sekai no Hate de](https://osu.ppy.sh/beatmapsets/1829057), or more conceptual like [Tyler, The Creator - I Ain't Got Time!](https://osu.ppy.sh/beatmapsets/1844850#osu/3789610), but they always represent the song so well making them all enjoyable to play.
 This is definitely a promising mapper that we should continue to see progress in the future with many beatmaps ranked to come!

 #### KennethBBG - Rising Stars

 Here is a person who is really on the rise.
-Until the end of 2022, [KennethBBG](https://osu.ppy.sh/users/13032817) was still part of the big family of mappers with about five Ranked maps, but since this January, he hasn't stopped for a second and has ranked about 6 more maps!
+Until the end of 2022, ::KennethBBG::{ user-id=13032817 } was still part of the big family of mappers with about five Ranked maps, but since this January, he hasn't stopped for a second and has ranked about 6 more maps!
 That's an astronomical amount that surely required a lot of effort, but it made him jump straight into the big league with rhythmic and Japanese music like [Akizuki Kanna (CV: McLaren) - Only you!
 (Short Ver.)](https://osu.ppy.sh/beatmapsets/1853621).
 We hope that he will continue like this and that other people as motivated as him will do the same in the coming months!

 ### Mapping around the community